jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerIntroduction/task.md

 This lesson focuses on the topics covered in the previous lesson.
-The main difference is that this lesson does not contain the theory part, you just need to implement the project from scratch by yourself.
+The main difference is that this lesson does not contain a theory part – you just need to implement the project from scratch by yourself.
 We have no doubt that you will succeed!